commitizen-tools/commitizen/docs/tutorials/github_actions.md

-## Create new release with Github Actions
+## Create a new release with Github Actions

 ### Automatic bumping of version

-In order to execute `cz bump` in your CI, and push the new commit and the new tag, back to your master branch, we have to:
+To execute `cz bump` in your CI, and push the new commit and the new tag, back to your master branch, we have to:
 1. Create a personal access token.
 [Follow the instructions here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token).
 And copy the generated key
 2. Create a secret called `PERSONAL_ACCESS_TOKEN`, with the copied key, by going to your project repository and then `Settings > Secrets > Add new secret`.
-3. In your repostiroy create a new file `.github/workflows/bumpversion.yml` with the following content.
+3. In your repository create a new file `.github/workflows/bumpversion.yml` with the following content.

 ```yaml